 Innovation is more than making a change.
 It’s making a difference.

-It’s also worth remembering that “disruptive” innovation is often a process that builds over years or even decades, and often comes from an unmet need.
+“Disruptive” innovation is often a process that builds over years or even decades, and often comes from an unmet need.
 In the ’90s, well before Elon Musk started building electric cars, General Motors built and sold the EV1, an electric car that was incredibly popular in California, but shut the entire program down and destroyed the cars for reasons economists and environmentalists are still debating.
 If GM had listened to its customers, Tesla might never have existed.
 As it is, Tesla’s success has overshadowed the fact that hybrid vehicles are so popular, hybrid supercars are coming to market, the effect of Toyota’s breakthrough Prius in 2000.

-For IdeaScale customers, we often recommend focusing innovations across multiple horizons: looking for some incremental improvements to the existing offering that might optimize the business model, product, services, etc. But after gaining a little traction and return from some of those successful returns, make some smart bets on where to start shifting your attention to more transformative opportunities.
-That project that’s working regionally in, could it be applied to the company globally?
+For IdeaScale customers, we often recommend focusing innovations across multiple horizons: looking for some incremental improvements to the existing offering that might optimize the business model, product, services, etc. But after gaining a little traction from some of those successful returns, make some smart bets on where to start shifting your attention to more transformative opportunities.
+That project that’s working regionally, could it be applied to the company globally?
 Changing the service delivery model for one set of products, could that be rolled out to serve all products?
 Essentially all breakthroughs could be looking for their disruption moment.

 How does a company achieve breakthrough innovation?
 How do you increase the chances of taking your product to the next level?
 In his wonderful video on breakthrough innovation, Andrew Taylor shares insight on how team diversity and including people who think differently on your teams is crucial for breakthrough innovation and thinking outside the box.